itsalfredakku/rust-axum-surreal-svelte-boilerplate/README.md

-# SRAS Boilerplate
+# RASS Boilerplate
-Svelte + Rust + Axum + SurrealDB
+Rust + Axum + SurrealDB + Svelte

 ### Description
-SRAS Boilerplate is a comprehensive starter template combining Svelte, Rust, Axum, and SurrealDB.
+RASS Boilerplate is a comprehensive starter template combining Svelte, Rust, Axum, and SurrealDB.
 This boilerplate makes it easy to set up a full-stack web application with a robust backend in Rust powered by Axum and SurrealDB, and a sleek frontend using Svelte.

 ### Features
 - **Backend**: Rust with Axum framework and SurrealDB for the database.